Halbann/CaptureTools/GameData/CaptureTools/readme.txt

 - Fixed a bug where the atmosphere would flicker with Scatterer and Texture Replacer's real time reflections enabled.
 - Fixed various bugs with Deferred integration (blurry terrain, ambient light, motion blur artefacts).
 - Fixed Scatterer sunflare and sunlight colour modulation.
+- Smoothing can be set to zero, in which case smoothing will be skipped (previously had a small minimum).

 ## 1.3.0